asoltesz/solakube/docs/applications.md

 See the [Postgres page for details](postgres.md).

+# Redmine (Task / Issue / Project Management)

+Redmine is a lightweight issue and project management software.

+Features in detail on the [Redmine project website](https://redmine.org).

+SolaKube support in the [deployer docs page](redmine.md)

 # Your own application/components deployments

 You may create your own SolaKube deployers that does automated deployments for your specific needs from Helm charts and/or plain Kubernetes deployment descriptors.